 There is really no more beautiful gift than holding space for your child’s thoughts and fears — their hopes and dreams.
 Hold that space for your child’s heart and mind.

 These questions are designed to get to know your child on an even deeper level.
-Questions about what a friend is, what it is like in their imagination, and what their inner world is like helps you see your child on a whole new level.
+Questions about what a friend is, what they imagine, and what their inner world is like helps you see your child on a whole new level.
 I’ve included sample questions within each category.
 You can instantly download the full set here.

 - What is your favorite kind of story?